kareem-ghazi/Arduino-LED-Control-with-Switches/README.md

 # Installation
 1. Clone this repository to your local machine using Git or download the ZIP file.
 2. Connect the components as shown in the circuit diagram.
-3. Open the led_control.ino file in the Arduino IDE.
+3. Open the arduino-led-control-with-switches.ino file in the Arduino IDE.
 4. Upload the sketch to the Arduino board.
 # Usage
 1. Connect the power supply to the Arduino board.